reviews

 - "okay :-B":

-a little smiley, because i do actually think a 3 star is pretty alright..! it didn't knock my socks off my feet, but i had a good enough time!
+a little smiley, because i do actually think a 3 star is pretty alright..! it didn't knock my socks off my feet, but it was overall fine!

-(read: 2024) the start was really good, it introduced the world and the characters pretty effectively, but by the end so many of the characters felt as thought were just thrown out the window..
+(read: 2024) the start was really good, it introduced the world and the characters pretty effectively, but by the end when everyone was already introduced, it felt as thought they were now just thrown out the window in favour of focusing only on the immediate cast.. (and when they're killed off, there's supposed to be a weight to it, but it only falls flat because of how little lines and significance they had to the story)

 2